fpco/ide-backend/README.md

         and probably not worth the effort.
 (Note that we don't restart when the options "change" (by a call to updateTargets etc) to their current value in the session.
+      - The debugging API is **disabled** in this release, as it needs to be updated to work with the separate server (forkProcess) for running snippets.

  *  Version 0.8.